-Requirements for Seclusion:
+Requirements for Seclusion

 Seclusion will only be permitted with the use of a pressure-locking mechanism that requires the constant manual application of some form of pressure to maintain the locked condition.
 Locking an individual in any room where the door would or could stay locked without constant pressure will not be permitted under any circumstance.
+The maximum amount of time an individual may be in isolation or seclusion is 60 minutes per instance of use.
 Other requirements around the use of seclusion include continuous visual monitoring, safety precautions specific to the individual's needs (non-breakable windows, recessed lighting, adequate ventilation, padded walls or floors), and adequate room size.